luiarthur/ucsc_litreview/cytof/src/model3/README.md

 - [x] in W%, add one decimal
 - [x] simulation data
 - [ ] [Parallel Random Number Generation][13]
+    - possible with gsl
+    - possible in java / scala / kotlin with `ThreadLocalRandom`
 - [ ] use ggplot for images?

 ## Timeline